habitry/medium_posts/_1000words_leaderboards.md

 - Tie them to bigger picture life goals and aspirations
 - Use intrinsic/meaningful rewards that support competence

+- Example in a leaderboard:

 ## Conclusion

 - Reminder of why the problem is important for the reader, with an example
 - Reminder of their mistaken assumption
 - Reminder of a solution

-## Pitch

-- Add a pitch from Habitry.

 ## Links & Notes